OE-LUCIFER/Webscout/README.md

 * **Text-to-Speech (TTS):** Convert text into natural-sounding speech using various TTS providers.
 * **WebAI:** Experience the power of terminal-based GPT and an open interpreter for code execution and more.
 * **Offline LLMs:** Utilize powerful language models offline with GGUF support.
-* **Extensive Provider Ecosystem:** Explore a vast collection of providers, including Poe, BasedGPT, DeepSeek, and many others.
+* **Extensive Provider Ecosystem:** Explore a vast collection of providers, including BasedGPT, DeepSeek, and many others.
 * **Local LLM Execution:** Run GGUF models locally with minimal configuration.
 * **Rawdog Scripting:** Execute Python scripts directly within your terminal using the `rawdog` feature.
 * **GGUF Conversion & Quantization:** Convert and quantize Hugging Face models to GGUF format.